-The Unicorn Eclipse HD2 was launched in 2016 and part of the new Unicorn product range for 2017 is the top of the current Unicorn dartboard range.
-It is the PDC endorsed and their board of choice until 2022.
-This dartboard probably gets more TV Coverage than any other dartboard on the market.
-The new numbers are made from a highly visible plastic.
-Unicorn also sell additional coloured numbers to suit your own taste in Black, Red, Green, Blue and of course White however a wildly thrown dart that hits the dartboard number indicator can break it.
+The Unicorn Eclipse Ultra was part of the new product range for 2022.
+It is at the top of the current Unicorn dartboard range and was the board of choice for the PDC endorsed until 2022.
+The Unicorn dartboard probably got more TV Coverage than any other dartboard on the market.
+The new numbers are highly visible, and the playing and wiring the best Unicorn offer.
+Unicorn also sells replacement high visibility metal number rings.
 Although the board looks superb on TV it may not be the best choice for everyone.
-Unicorn also manufacture the Eclipse Pro HD2 (not shown here) and this board has the same qualities of the Eclipse H2 but has a traditional metal wire number indicator.

-Not all the blade construction are endorsed by governing darts bodies, that is not to say these boards are lessor or inferior quality.
+Not all the blade construction are endorsed by governing darts bodies, that is not to say these boards are lesser or inferior quality.
 Above are three dartboards that are as good as their endorsed partners.
-The three I have selected above are all blade construction, however all three still show the paper or in some cases the plastic veins.
-The veins are caused but the board construction process.
+The three I have selected above are all blade construction, however, all three still show the paper or in some cases the plastic veins.
+The veins are caused by the dartboard construction process.
 A number of sisal ‘biscuits’ are compressed together to form a dartboard.
 Where the sisal ‘biscuit’s meet forms the vein.

 Although veins appear on most dartboards they are relatively thin they don’t usually cause a problem.
 However, on the odd occasion, mainly when the dartboard is worn, a dart hitting a joint vein may not stay in the board, hence to say why these three don’t make my top three.
 The Nodor, One80 and Harrows that said Winmau Blade 4 (not the Dual Core) have served me well for a few years!
 With regular turning, all of these boards they all should last you well.

 Next up is the pub and club favourite.
 The Diamond/triangle wire boards.
-The boards again made form high quality sisal they won’t be dual core and will have veins and until recently all bristle dartboards were made this way.
+Although the boards are again made from high-quality sisal they won’t be dual core and will have veins and until recently all bristle dartboards were made this way.
 The diamond wire is supposed to deflect a dart hitting it into the board!
-Well depending on the angle of trajectory it will however these wires are pinned to the sisal and at least 50% thicker than the blade construction hence to say more bounce outs.
+Well depending on the angle of trajectory it will, however, these wires are pinned to the sisal and at least 50% thicker than the blade construction hence to say more bounce outs.

-Generally these are good dartboards but with wear the pins become loose and the wire turns and deforms.
-A dart hitting the wire can bend the wire and usually this is in the treble twenty area.
-If the board becomes to worn the wire can completely turn so you have a facing flat surface and this will increase the bounce outs.
+Generally, these are good dartboards but with wear the pins become loose and the wire turns and deforms.
+A dart hitting the wire can bend the wire and usually, this is in the treble twenty area.
+If the board becomes too worn the wire can completely turn so you have a facing flat surface and this will increase the bounce outs.
 My advance buy a Blade board!

 Although the round wires are the thickest overall it is also the cheapest.